open-telemetry/opentelemetry.io/README.md

 # opentelemetry.io

-This repo houses the source code for the [OpenTelemetry](https://opentelemetry.io) website and documentation.
+This repos houses the source code for the [OpenTelemetry](https://opentelemetry.io) website and documentation.

 ## Publishing the site